AUTOMATIC1111/stable-diffusion-webui/README.md

 | Automatic1111 `v1.10.1-96-g1937682a` | 5 steps, DPM++ SDE, Karras, CFG 1.15, 384×640, SD 1.x checkpoint `8ecad70a19`, Clip skip 2, NGMS 1/all steps | 12.8 s |
 | This fork `v1.10.1-99-g38ac556a` | Same sampler, schedule, dimensions, checkpoint hash, Clip skip, and NGMS settings | 8.7 s |

 That observed run was approximately **32% lower latency**, or **1.47× as fast**.
-The current head adds the fused GroupNorm + SiLU path after that recorded comparison.
+Later heads added fused GroupNorm + SiLU, the profiled FP16 VAE default, and exact-parity GEGLU after that recorded comparison.

 The two recorded generations used different seeds.
 This makes the table a throughput comparison at matching tensor shapes, not an image-parity A/B.